dorjeduck/mopro/README.md

 ## Usage

-In its simplest usage, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration:
+In its simplest use case, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration:

 ```python
 from time import sleep